muratk5n/thirdwave/en/README.md

 ---

-Most countries in the region apparently prefer US...
+Countries in the region prefer US...
 AU was already a major partner.

 ---